In the very small house lived a very small family, the Hollows. It is a very strange name but it fits for the strange family.

 Henry goes to pick up the mail from the table and looked through it.
 There’s nothing particular of importance but bills and advertisements.
 He was about to throw them away when something caught his eye.
-It was an orange envelope that he hadn’t notice the first time.
+It was an orange envelope that he hadn’t noticed the first time.
 He pulled the envelope out of the junk mail and looks at it closely.
 It was addressed to him from a place called ‘Hollow Springs’.

 “Hmm…why does that name sound familiar,” Henry said to himself.
 Carefully he opened the envelope and pulled out a letter and a key.
 He looks at the letter and begins to read it.